efaysal/Rustf2F/README.md

 Closures

-As Rust helps to do generics, let’s build some fully generic codes to understand some points in the very informative work "Finding Closure in Rust" .
+As Rust helps to do generics, let’s build some fully generic codes to understand some points in the very informative work "Finding Closure in Rust", see http://huonw.github.io/blog/2015/05/finding-closure-in-rust/.

 Almost certainly, rust helped to shape closures similar to C++11’s using trait concept.